divnix/std/ARCHITECTURE.md

 ## Scope

-The SDLC end-to-end process can be subdivided (not broken up!) in roughly three process regions with different overall shapes and characteristics.
+The automatable sections of the SDLC end-to-end process can be subdivided (not broken up!) in roughly three process regions with different overall shapes and characteristics.

 The stipulated process regions are: